 Restoring trust can be done.
 It is the fundamental course of action before getting black people to even hear why their participation in clinical trials is so important.
 Yet, it can be done.
 When black people are convinced that their best interests are in the foreground, they will hear the gravity of why less than 10% for clinical trials, in general, is just not in their best interest.
 Simply put, where they are not seen, they cannot be heard.

-To learn more about how Acclinate increases affective trust with communities of color so they are more likely to participate in clinical trials, start here.
+Learn more about how Acclinate increases affective trust with communities of color so they are more likely to participate in clinical trials.